 Adam Equipment's WBZ washdown scale is a robust weighing scale with waterproof casing and a stainless steel weighing pan that is both versatile and easy to clean down after use.
 The WBZ is a trade approved scale and can be used for selling fish by weight commercially.

-The Warrior washdown scale manufactured by Adam Equipment features a large stainless steel weighing pan with a high weighing capacity.
+The Warrior is a an IP66-rated waterproof washdown scale manufactured by Adam Equipment featuring a large stainless steel weighing pan with a high weighing capacity.
 The Warrior is a highly accurate and reliable scale that can be for weigh-ins within fishing competitions.
-Similar to the WBZ, the Warrior offers trade approved models for selling by weight.

 - Posted In: Recreational Weighing